 The primary function of underlayment is to provide waterproofing and added protection to the roof deck and structure.
 It acts as a secondary line of defense against water penetration, safeguarding the interior of the home from potential leaks and water damage.

-Underlayment plays a critical role in maintaining the integrity of the roofing system by helping to prevent leaks and prolonging the life of the roof.
+Underlayment plays a critical role in maintaining the integrity of the roofing system by helping to prevent roof leaks and prolonging your roof’s lifespan by keeping the deeper layers of a roofing system dry and insulated.

 Layer 3: Shingles

 Shingles are the most visible part of the roof and serve as the primary layer of protection against the elements.
-They come in various materials, including asphalt shingles, wood, metal, and composite, each offering its own unique benefits and aesthetic appeal.
+They come in various materials, including asphalt shingles, wood, metal roofing, and composite, each offering its own unique benefits and aesthetic appeal.

 Shingles are available in various materials, including asphalt, wood, metal, or composite, allowing homeowners to choose the option that best suits their budget, style, and climate requirements.